frideno/memes-finder/README.md

 A meme template is a plain image that has room for text, or other modifications.
 These images are specifically designed to create memes.

-people mostly use well known template - each templates has a say or a certian logic to follow when users captioning it.
+people mostly use well known templates - each template has a say or a certian logic to follow.

 for example, for the 3 examples given above: